isabella232/primetime.en/help/release-notes/tvsdk-3x-ios.md

 ---
-title: TVSDK 3.8 for iOS Release Notes
+title: TVSDK 3.9 for iOS Release Notes
-description: TVSDK 3.8 for iOS Release Notes describe what is new or changed, the resolved and known issues and the device issues in TVSDK iOS 3.8
+description: TVSDK 3.9 for iOS Release Notes describe what is new or changed, the resolved and known issues and the device issues in TVSDK iOS 3.9.
 ---

-# TVSDK 3.8 for iOS Release Notes {#tvsdk-for-ios-release-notes}
+# TVSDK 3.9 for iOS Release Notes {#tvsdk-for-ios-release-notes}

-TVSDK 3.8 for iOS Release Notes describe what is new or changed, the resolved and known issues and the device issues in TVSDK iOS 3.8.
+TVSDK 3.9 for iOS Release Notes describe what is new or changed, the resolved and known issues and the device issues in TVSDK iOS 3.9.

 ## System and software requirements {#system-software-requirements}

-Before you download iOS 3.8, ensure your hardware, operating system, and application versions meet the following requirements:
+Before you download iOS 3.9, ensure your hardware, operating system, and application versions meet the following requirements:

 Operating System: iOS 8.0 or later.

-## iOS TVSDK 3.8
+## iOS TVSDK 3.9

-The current release focuses on:
+The current release focuses on top customer requests and fixing customer issues.

-* iOS 13 compliance.
-* handling issues related to iOS 13 UIWebView deprecation.

-For fixes in the current release see [customer issues fixed](#resolved-issues), and for limitations see [known issues and limitations](#known-issues-and-limitations) section.
+For fixes in the current release see [customer issues fixed](#resolved-issues) and for limitations see [known issues and limitations](#known-issues-and-limitations) section.

 ### New features and fixes in the previous releases {#whats-new-previous}